discord-net/Discord.Net/docs/guides/getting_started/intro.md

 # Making a Ping-Pong bot

-One of the first steps to getting started with the Discord API is to write a basic ping-pong bot.
-We will expand on this to create more diverse commands later, but for now, it is a good starting point.
+This topic introduces the Discord API by instructing you to write a ping-pong bot who can respond message 'ping' with 'pong'.
+We would create more diverse commands for the bot later.

 ## Creating a Discord Bot